The Queer Eye Fab 5, Ranked

 Personality: Tan is an ideal second fiddle and that is an absolutely important role in this cast.
 No matter who he is paired with (though it’s usually Jonathan), he makes that person seem better, funnier, smarter, or cooler because he is game to bring out the best in everyone while still serving a little bit of his own bitchy glimmer.

-Looks: I don’t love the way that Tan dresses himself and he could worry about his hair about 10 percent less, but he is an attractive gentleman who I would make out with on a dance floor in a heartbeat.
+Looks: I don’t love the way that Tan dresses himself and he could worry about his hair about 10 percent less, but he is an attractive gentleman whom I would make out with on a dance floor in a heartbeat.

 Aww Factor: In episode two, I loved the way that Tan connected with Neal about their shared family drama, but what is really impressive is how he talks to each guy about their emotional connections to clothes.
 Sometimes it’s about why they think they don’t deserve nice things, or how they feel about dressing for a new body after losing weight.
 No matter the situation, Tan gets to the heart of the matter in the medium in which he’s supposed to be working, which is genius.